The simple ACTS prayer model guides us in speaking with God in prayer.

 When can I pray with ACTS?

 You can pray with ACTS anytime that suits you!
-While there’s never a need to rush through prayer, this 4-step prayer method is a great way to spend a couple minutes with God, whenever you can.
+While there’s never a need to rush through prayer, this 4-step prayer method is a great way to spend a couple of minutes with God, whenever you can.
 In Hallow, you can follow the ACTS acronym in a minute reflection.
 If minute meditations are a way you like to pray, you can also learn the Pirate Prayer method, as well as the Examen.

-How to Pray: ACTS
+How to Pray the ACTS Prayer Model

 Begin with the Sign of the Cross.